SpenceKonde/megaTinyCore/megaavr/libraries/EEPROM/README.md

 Used with `begin()` to provide custom iteration.

 **Note:** The `EEPtr` returned is invalid as it is out of range.
 See the warning about invalid addresses above.

+### EEPROM corruption due to low supply voltage
+If the power supply voltage is insufficient (as in, below operating specifications) while writing to the EEPROM, corruption can result; this includes the case where power is cut entirely while writing to the EEPROM.
+This phenomenon is described in the "Preventing Flash/EEPROM corruption" section (9.3.3) of the datasheet.
+Enabling the Brown-Out Detect functionality ("burn bootloader" required after changing those settings to apply them) will prevent this by holding the part in reset when below a minimum supply voltage.
+If BOD is for some reason unacceptable as a solution, the ADC could be used to read the supply voltage to ensure that it is within a normal operating range prior to writing to the EEPROM.